Grassland: Afforestation or introduction of invasive species

 Misguided afforestation efforts, for example as part of the global effort to increase carbon sequestration, can harm grasslands and their core ecosystem services.
 Forest centric restoration efforts can create the risk of misreading and misclassifying of landscapes.
 A map created by the World Resources Institute in collaboration with the IUCN identifies 2 billion hectares for potential forest restoration.
 It is criticised for including 900 million hectares of grasslands.
 It is expected that non-native grasses will continue to outperform native species under warmer and drier conditions that occur in many grasslands due to climate change.

 Management

-The type of land management used in grasslands can also lead to grassland loss/degradation.
-Many grasslands and other open ecosystems depend on disturbances such as wildfires, controlled burns and/or grazing to persist, although this subject is still controversial.
+The type of land management used in grasslands can also lead to grassland loss or degradation.
+Many grasslands and other open ecosystems depend on disturbances such as wildfires, controlled burns or grazing to persist, although this subject is still controversial.
 A study in Brazilian Subtropical Highland Grasslands found that grasslands without traditional land management—which uses fire every two years and extensive cattle grazing—can disappear within 30 years.
-This study showed that grasslands inside protected areas, in which fire is not allowed and cattle grazing is banned, grasslands were quickly replaced by shrubs (shrub encroachment).
+This study showed that grasslands inside protected areas, in which fire is not allowed and cattle grazing is banned, were quickly replaced by shrubs (shrub encroachment).
+Moreover, the absence of fire in grasslands can lead to an increase in the dominance of a few species and litter accumulation, resulting in a reduction in the number of herbaceous species and changes in herbaceous species composition.